pankaj892/Shell-Scripts/README.md

 # Shell-Scripts

-## A repository which houses the shell scripts I practised in my Cloud Journey!!
+## A repository which contains the shell scripts I practised in my Cloud Journey!!